rlivingsus/misc/AllBooks.md

 - Kershaw, Alex: Against all Odds
 - Keyes, Daniel: Flowers for Algernon
 - Khoury, Jessica: THE FORBIDDEN WISH
+- Kidd, Jess: The Night Ship; Things in a Jar
 - Kim, Bo-Young: I'm Waiting for You and Other Stories
 - Kincaid, S.J.: The Diabolic
 - King, Stephen: The Eyes of the Dragon; UR; 11/22/63